Bounz/HomeGenie-BE/content/devs/programs.md

 Program Editor can be accessed from the *Automation* section of the **Configure** menu.
 There, automation programs are conveniently organized into groups.
-New automation programs can be created by choosing a group and then selecting the *Add program* option from the *Action* menu located in the down-right corner.
+New automation programs can be created by choosing a group and then selecting the *Add program* option from the *Action* menu located in the bottom-right corner.
 An automation program can be coded using one of the following programming languages:

 - C#